-- acting on concerns quickly and in the child's best interests - protecting the safety, health and wellbeing of children in their care - seeking appropriate advice or consulting when unsure - reporting concerns to the relevant authorities - providing ongoing support to a child and their family - sharing information, upon request, to assist DHHS Child Protection or Police to protect and/or promote the wellbeing and development of a child - attending DHHS Child Protection Case Planning meetings. - Staff may breach their duty of care towards a child if they fail to act in the way a reasonable/diligent person would in the same situation.
+- acting on concerns quickly and in the child's best interests - protecting the safety, health and wellbeing of children in their care - seeking appropriate advice or consulting when unsure - reporting suspected child abuse to Department of Families, Fairness and Housing (DFFH) Child Protection or Victoria Police - providing ongoing support to a child and their family - sharing information, upon request, to assist (DFFH) Child Protection or Police to protect and/or promote the wellbeing and development of a child - notifying the regulatory authority when required - attending DFFH Child Protection Case Planning meetings. - Staff may breach their duty of care towards a child if they fail to act in the way a reasonable/diligent person would in the same situation.